-The top 150 mm layer of the filling shall be compacted to not less than 92% of the maximum dry density of the material at a moisture content within 5% of the optimum moisture content as determined by BS1377-Test 13 (Modified Procter) or AASHTO T-180.
+The top 150 mm layer of the filling shall be compacted to not less than 92% of the maximum dry density of the material at a moisture content within 5% of the optimum moisture content as determined by BS1377-Test 13 f.
+Drainage of Protection of Filling

+(Modified Procter) or AASHTO T-180.
 The degree of compaction shall be checked by field density measurements (BS1377-Test 15) at the rate of one test for every 50 square meters or as instructed by the Engineer.
 The top of the layer shall be trimmed to line and level.